Getting Started

 Uploading PAROL6 control board code

-If using SSG48 gripper
+If using the SSG48 gripper

 PAROL6 control board